evjrob/birbcam/README.md

 # Birb Cam

 A Raspberry Pi project designed to detect animals visiting my balcony with a webcam.
 Store images from their visits and present the temporal patterns of their visitation in a simple Flask app.
+Now integrated with iNaturalist to provide community access to select high quality images and observations: https://www.inaturalist.org/observations?place_id=any&user_id=evjrob&verifiable=any

 ## Running the Project